 Nicole brings a strong technology background and dedication to client service to fama PR.
-With more than eight years of experience in high-tech public relations, she has worked with a wide range of clients ranging from start-ups to billion-dollar public companies.
+With nearly a decade of experience in high-tech public relations, she has worked with a wide range of clients ranging from start-ups to billion-dollar public companies.
 She has experience within a number of industries including mobile, security, marketing/e-commerce, enterprise software and consumer tech.

 Prior to joining fama PR, Nicole was an account executive at Lois Paul & Partners focused on technology and consumer device public relations where she worked with clients including BackChannelMedia, Cognos (acquired by IBM), Kronos, m-Qube, Restore Medical and Sun Microsystems.
 While at LP&P, she was a recipient of the Publicity Club of New England’s Bell Ringer Award for Best Product/Service Launch in the High-tech Business-to-Business category.